Xavvy04/simple_shell/README.md

-# Simple Shell
+# Simple shell
-By Xavvy(Elmehdi Charib)
+Written by Elmehdi Charib
-Written In C
+In C